Skip to main content

 2. Capital gain, when shareholders sell their shares for more than they paid for them.

 This isn’t an either/or situation—rather, it’s a spectrum.
 Some companies give a large portion of their profits back to their shareholders, and invest just a little bit in growth, while other companies invest more in future growth, and don’t give as much back to shareholders as dividends.
+But remember, you’re not guaranteed to make money—some companies won’t pay dividends or increase in value.

 This section has to come with a bit of a warning: remember that you cannot predict the future.
 Any company can gain or lose lots of value tomorrow, regardless of what it’s done for the last 10 days, months or years.
 Past performance does not predict future results.